 Clock Tower would spawn an entire franchise with three sequels that would all see worldwide releases.

 Jennifer Simpson is an orphan from the Granite Orphanage in Romsdalen, Norway.
 She and her fellow orphans, Laura, Ann, and Lotte, have been adopted by a wealthy man named Simon Barrows, who lives in a secluded mansion known as the Clock Tower.
 The girl's guardian, Mary, brings the orphans to the Clock Tower and leaves them in the Lobby to find Mr. Barrows.
 This seemingly-normal event soon turns bad when Mary and the other girls go missing.
-Things get even worse when a disfigured boy with giant scissors named Bobby begins chasing Jennifer throughout the mansion, and the bodies of her friends begin to stack up.
+Things get even worse when a disfigured boy with giant scissors named Bobby begins chasing Jennifer throughout the mansion and the bodies of her friends begin to stack up.
 Jennifer has to save as many of her friends as she can and get out of the Clock Tower alive.

 Clock Tower has 9 different endings depending on Jennifer's actions in the game.
 The endings are categorized as endings A, B, C, D, E, F, G, and H (A is the best and H is the worst).
-There is also a a secret ending which is called ending S. According to the events in the sequel, the only canonical endings are A, B, and C.
+There is also a secret ending which is called ending S. According to the events in the sequel, the only canonical endings are A, B, and C.

 Clock Tower is a 2D point and click adventure game, where Jennifer is controlled by moving a cursor across the screen.
 Similar to Resident Evil 3 Jennifer is being stalked by Bobby, who randomly appears throughout the mansion and can not be killed.
 When Bobby begins to chase Jennifer the player must either hide or attack Bobby with objects in the room.
 If Bobby attacks Jennifer she will go into panic mode, where the player must mash the panic button to escape.
-Jennifer can be killed in panic mode if the player does not mash the button fast enough or her health is low.
+Jennifer can be killed in panic mode if the player does not mash the button fast enough or if her health is too low.

 Jennifer's health bar is not based on her physical state, like most games, but is instead based on her psychological state of mind.
-The more frightened or tired Jennifer becomes the lower her "health" is.This is indicated by the color of the background of the Jennifer's image in the bottom left of the screen.
+The more frightened or tired Jennifer becomes the lower her "health" is.This is indicated by the color of the background of the Jennifer's portrait in the bottom left of the screen.
 The color begins in blue, which is full health, and moves down to the color red, which is low health.
 When Jennifer's health is low the chances of Bobby finding you increase, as do the chances that Jennifer will trip while running away, so it is important to make Jennifer rest to refill her health.

 - Dr. Walter Simpson: Jennifer's father.